 Loudhailer Electric Company – original psychedelic sounds featuring members of seminal cult bands Red Guitars and Dead Fingers Talk.

 “Cutting edge, psychedelic folk music of the highest quality.”
-Alan Raw, with Tom Robinson on BBC 6 Music.
+Tom Robinson show on BBC 6 Music.

 Loudhailer Electric Company images for download.
 Click on a photo to open hi res image in new tab, and right click to save.
 Scroll down for press release.